I just joined the SPDK email list after dabbling with the SPDK for a few weeks. I looked

 callback via the temporary saved function pointer and with the temporary ptr to the

-callback code path, the application may (and likely will) wish to issue a new I/O.
+code path, the application may (and likely will) wish to issue a new I/O. However, if

-However, if this is the first completion invoked after a maximum number of requests (based
+this is the first completion invoked after a maximum number of requests (based on

-on opts->io_queue_requests) have already been submitted, then the I/O callback’s
+opts->io_queue_requests) have already been submitted, then the I/O callback’s attempt

-attempt to issue a new I/O will fail because there are no free requests available based on
+to issue a new I/O will fail because there are no free requests available based on the

-the current implementation of the completion code.
-If on the other hand, the completion
+current implementation of the completion code.
+If on the other hand, the completion code

-code is altered to invoke nvme_free_request() before calling the applications’s I/O
+is altered to invoke nvme_free_request() before calling the applications’s I/O callback, a

-callback, a request entry will be available to that application as it was just freed, thus
+request entry will be available to that application as it was just freed, thus enabling it

 I made such a change in my sandbox and this appeared to operate, but as I’m new to the